VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 [Apache ECharts libraries](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library with statistical capabilities.
 It is written in pure JavaScript and based on zrender, which is a whole new lightweight canvas library.

-Apache ECharts panel offers an easy way of adding intuitive, interactive, and highly customizable charts into your Grafana dashboard.
+Apache ECharts visualization panel offers an easy way of adding intuitive, interactive, and highly customizable charts into your Grafana dashboard.

-Simply put and to avoid confusion,
+Simply put, and to avoid confusion,
  - Apache ECharts <u>libraries</u> is the charting library.
  - Apache ECharts <u>plugin</u> (which is the same as Apache ECharts <u>visualization panel</u>) brings the Apache ECharts <u>libraries</u> into the Grafana dashboard.